 - if you have a valid Medical Exemption Certificate

-Those paying for regular prescriptions may benefit from purchasing a NHS prescription prepayment certificate which covers all your charges for a set period.
+Those paying for regular prescriptions may benefit from purchasing an NHS prescription prepayment certificate (PPC) which covers all your charges for a set period.

-Application forms for a NHS prescription prepayment certificate can be collected from main Post Offices or major pharmacies or apply online through the NHS Prescription Pricing Authority website.
+Application forms for an NHS prescription prepayment certificate can be collected from most Post Offices or major pharmacies or you can simply buy an online Prepayment Prescription Certificate.

 Some commonly prescribed medications can be purchased over the counter without a prescription.
 This can sometimes work out cheaper than the cost of a prescription, always ask your pharmacist.
 However, if your doctor has prescribed a large amount of drugs then it could still be cheaper under a prescription.

-If you have attended a non NHS doctor (maybe for emergency diagnosis or as part of a scheme) or have requested drugs not supplied by the NHS any prescription will be charged at the full cost of the drugs.
-In this case it would be advisable to shop around rather than assume costs will be same everywhere.
+If you have attended a non-NHS doctor (maybe for emergency diagnosis or as part of a scheme) or have requested drugs not supplied by the NHS any prescription will be charged at the full cost of the drugs.
+In this case, it would be advisable to shop around rather than assume costs will be the same everywhere.
 Major supermarkets and online pharmacies often have the cheapest deals.